-- a) Parents/Caregivers of all children and youth 3-18 years of age shall be administered the parent PSC shall complete at intake into the program, UM/UR cycle (session-based for outpatient clients, 3 months for Day Treatment intensive, Day School Services and Residential OP, 6 months for Day Rehab) or every six months (whichever occurs first) and at discharge from the program.
-When no parent/guardian is available, an individual in a caretaking capacity (i.e., residential staff, social worker, relative, etc.) may complete the measure. - b) Most current PSC scores above the clinical cutoff should be considered during UM/UR Authorization, supporting medical necessity and clinical effectiveness. - c) All responses shall be recorded by program staff in the web-based CYF-mHOMS database or as otherwise directed by the County.
-This database, when utilized, shall permit client results to be compiled for individual cases and by program cases, inpatient, and crisis services).
-The annual survey will be conducted in the Spring of each year.
-The survey returns are scanned to facilitate tabulation; therefore, the original printed forms provided by the MHP must be used.
+• The PSC is provided to caregivers of children and youth 3-18 years of age at admission into the program, UM cycle or every 6 months (whichever occurs first) and at discharge.

+- Data must be entered into SmartCare Electronic Health Record: - o Initial PSC must be entered within 30 days of intake date - o Every 6 months - o Discharge PSC must be entered within 7 days from discharge date - Please note: In SmartCare, outcome measures can only be entered every 6 months.
+For UM cycle purposes, some program may have unique/specific requirements for outcome measures and should use the most recent measure for these purposes. - When no parent/guardian is available, an individual in a caretaking capacity (i.e., residential staff, social worker, relative, etc.) may complete the measure. - Most current PSC scores above the clinical cutoff should be considered during UM/UR Authorization, supporting medical necessity and clinical effectiveness. - All responses shall be recorded by program staff in the EHR or as otherwise directed by the County.
+This database, when utilized, shall permit client results to be compiled for individual cases and by program - See "PSC Explanation Sheet" on the Optum UCRM tab for further information.